-John J. Michels Jr. – Chicago-based partner in Baker & McKenzie LLP, an international law firm.
+John J. Michels Jr. – Chicago-based partner in Lewis Brisbois Bisgaard & Smith LLP, a national law firm.
 John is a litigation attorney with an extensive labor and employment law practice.

 Reverend MeLinda Morton – An ordained minister of the Evangelical Lutheran Church in America (ELCA).
 She is a former Chaplain in the United States Air Force, most recently serving at the United States Air Force Academy.

 Bobby Muller – Nobel Peace Prize (1997), co-founder of the Int’l Campaign to Ban Land Mines.
 Other campaigns co-founded by Muller include the Nuclear Threat Reduction Campaign and the Campaign for Criminal Justice Reform.

 Sheila Musaji – Founding editor of The American Muslim.
 Author of over 700 articles about Islam in America dealing primarily with issues of citizenship, interfaith dialogue, Islamophobia, and community building.

 George Reed – A faculty member in the School of Leadership and Education Sciences at the University of San Diego.
 Before joining the faculty in 2007 he served for 27 years as a military police officer including six as the Director of of Command and and Leadership Studies at the U.S. Army War College.